l1sk1sh/autoplayer/README.md

 Otherwise, there is a limitation of 240000 points and respectively 4 loot boxes (that takes ~1 hour).

 As of now, bot is working only with modded scenario (that requires CheatCommands 2 mod from Steam Workshop), only on one map, and with any faction.

+### Make sure that...
+'python' in system's path is actually Python 3.7+ with install pip module